fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 My answer is simple: assembly language works, some people are good at it, but there are faster/easier ways to build software, and unlike you Oh-Contrarion-Complainy-One, the world values time-to-market and maintainability.
 In fact, CloudFormation is an output of CDK, just like assembly is to Java or C. Now that I have convinced you...Let's talk CDK.

-### Take the Red Pill - CDK
+### What is CDK
 A good overview can be taken from the [AWS docs](https://aws.amazon.com/cdk/):
 > The AWS Cloud Development Kit (AWS CDK) is an open source software development framework to define your cloud application resources using familiar programming languages.
-Provisioning cloud applications can be a challenging process that requires you to perform manual actions, write custom scripts, maintain templates, or learn domain-specific languages.
 AWS CDK uses the familiarity and expressive power of programming languages for modeling your applications.
 It provides you with high-level components called constructs that pre-configure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
-AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation.
-It also enables you to compose and share your own custom constructs that incorporate your organization's requirements, helping you start new projects faster.

 *"Great, great, but what does all that really mean to me?"*
 Think of it this way, it will do all the CloudFormation work using an opinionated best practices DevOps approach with the ability to override.
+Additionally, it treats the orchestration layer as a programming language that you are already familiar, with built-in autocompletion and output validation -- In other words: **AWESOME**

 It is easiest to explain by outlining a real-world problem with CDK, flexing its power to solve all your problems (well maybe not all  --you are pretty screwed up).
 Let me present this common architecture pattern solving the following use-cases
 1. Launch a micro-service hosted in a container